 - The opportunity cost of being out of the workforce for several years.
 In other words, if you’re making $40,000 per year, you’d miss out on $80,000 in wages to pursue a two-year degree full-time.
 Will you make enough to cover the loss of those wages and pay off your debt?

 I was so singularly focused on going to my dream school that I didn’t really consider what life would be like after I graduated.
-I’d neglected to think about everything else in my life such as my relationship and passion for traveling.
+I had neglected to think about everything else in my life, such as my relationship and passion for traveling.

 Taking on so much debt didn’t seem like a big deal while I was in school.
 Once I was done and struggled to find a job, it stung.
 It affected other parts of my life, too.

 If you’re considering going to graduate school, it’s key to consider what life will be like after you graduate.
 It’s hard to imagine and may seem a bit fuzzy, but think about what’s important to you and how an increased debt load from grad school loans will affect those areas of your life.

 Taking on additional debt to go to graduate school is a personal decision.
 Before deciding either way, compare the pros and cons.
 Think long term, not only about your financial goals, but your life goals as well.
 You might find that the true cost of borrowing tens of thousands of dollars in grad school loans isn’t worth it.